-Pursuant to the California Transparency in Supply Chains Act of 2010 and Section 54 of the UK Modern Slavery Act of 2015, the Vetter group of companies (“Vetter”) provides the following statement to set out the steps taken by Vetter during the fiscal year ending 31st December 2020 to prevent modern slavery and human trafficking in its business and supply chains:
+Pursuant to the California Transparency in Supply Chains Act of 2010 and Section 54 of the UK Modern Slavery Act of 2015, the Vetter group of companies (“Vetter”) provides the following statement to set out the steps taken by Vetter during the fiscal year ending 31st December 2022 to prevent modern slavery and human trafficking in its own operations and global supply chains:

 As a premier contract development and manufacturing organization (CDMO), Vetter is a global leader in the pharmaceutical fill & finish business and, as a family-owned, independent company with facilities in Germany, Austria and the US, as well as offices in Singapore, Japan, China and South Korea, we are fully committed to establishing, maintaining and improving systems and processes to prevent modern slavery both in our own operations and our supply chain.